sashakid/ios-guide/README.md

 ## Adapter
 The Adapter design pattern converts the interface of a class into another interface that clients expect.
 Adapter lets classes work together that couldn’t otherwise because of incompatible interfaces.
 It decouples the client from the class of the targeted object.

-Protocols
+__Protocols__

 A protocol is a language-level (Objective-C) feature that makes it possible to define interfaces that are instances of the Adapter pattern.
 A protocol is essentially a series of method declarations unassociated with a class.
 (In Java, interface is synonymous with protocol.)
 If you want a client object to communicate with another object, but the objects’ incompatible interfaces make that difficult, you can define a protocol.
 The class of the other object then formally adopts the protocol and “conforms” to it by implementing one or more of the methods of the protocol.
 The protocol may require the conforming class to implement some of its methods and may leave the implementation of others optional.
 The client object can then send messages to the other object through the protocol interface.
 Protocols make a set of method declarations independent of the class hierarchy.
 They make it possible to group objects on the basis of conformance to a protocol as well as class inheritance.
-The `NSObject` method conformsToProtocol: permits you to verify an object’s protocol affiliation.
+The `NSObject` method `conformsToProtocol:` permits you to verify an object’s protocol affiliation.
 Cocoa has informal protocols as well as formal protocols.
-An informal protocol is a category on the `NSObject` class, thus making any object a potential implementer of any method in the category (see Categories).
+An informal protocol is a category on the `NSObject` class, thus making any object a potential implementer of any method in the category.
 The methods in an informal protocol can be selectively implemented.
-Informal protocols are part of the implementation of the delegation mechanism in OS X (see Delegation).
+Informal protocols are part of the implementation of the delegation mechanism in OS X.
 Note that the design of protocols does not perfectly match the description of the Adapter pattern.
 But it achieves the goal of the pattern: allowing classes with otherwise incompatible interfaces to work together.

 _Uses and Limitations_